seanfisk/personal-chef-repo/config/osx/README.md

 1. Install the Chef client using the [full-stack installer](https://www.chef.io/download-chef-client/).

 1. Create the Chef configuration directory.
 We change the owner to our user so that we can provision mostly under our standard user.
-This works well with Mac OS X because most operations don't require root, including installing to `/Applications` and installing [Homebrew](http://brew.sh/) packages.
+This works well with OS X because most operations don't require root, including installing to `/Applications` and installing [Homebrew](http://brew.sh/) packages.

         sudo mkdir /etc/chef
         sudo chown "$(id -u):$(id -g)" /etc/chef